G20 to show united front on support for global economic recovery, cash for IMF

-Finance ministers and central bank governors of the world's top 20 economies, called the G20, held a video-conference on Friday and top of the agenda was the global response to the economic havoc wreaked by the coronavirus.
+Finance ministers and central bank governors of the world's top 20 economies, called the G20, held a video-conference on Friday.
+The global response to the economic havoc wreaked by the coronavirus was at top of the agenda.

+In the first comments by a participating policymaker, the European Union's economics commissioner Paolo Gentiloni said the meeting had been "good", with consensus on the need for a common effort on global COVID vaccinations.

+"Avoid premature withdrawal of supportive fiscal policy" and "progress towards agreement on digital and minimal taxation" he said in a Tweet, signalling other areas of apparent accord.

 The meeting comes as the United States is readying $1.9 trillion in fiscal stimulus and the European Union has already put together more than 3 trillion euros ($3.63 trillion) to keep its economies going despite COVID-19 lockdowns.